CreoAtive/python-sync/README.md

 A little package to mimic git-like-syncing-behaviour for large binary files with python and rsync.
 Best is to compile your own binary with PyInstaller and append it to $PATH.

 You may add any of rsync's double-dash options to modify the sync command.
+You may also use a file named .exclude in your repository-root directory to exclude files and directories.
+See http://linux.die.net/man/1/rsync for more information.

 Deleted files will be moved to